-Company: Hapag Lloyd, Hamburg Germany
+User: Hapag Lloyd, Hamburg, Germany

-The Tokyo Express is equipped only with one generator, as most of the cargo vessels are.
-The Merus Ring was installed on the common feed line, to treat all the feed water to the machine, so both sides of the fresh water generator could be treated by only one Merus Ring.
+The Tokyo Express is equipped with one single generator, just as most of the cargo vessels.
+We installed one Merus Ring on the common feed line, to treat all the feed water to the machine.
+Thus both sides of the fresh water generator could be treated by only one Merus Ring.
 Both sides means, the condenser side and the evaporator side of the plates in the heat exchanger.

 In order to get a clear picture about the performance of the Merus Ring it was also decided by the customer, not to clean the heat exchanger plates, after taking the picture.
 The fresh water generator was assembled without removing the existing deposits.
 At the same time they stopped adding chemicals for water treatment to the system.

 Furthermore they decided to keep the fresh water generator running over 8 months without opening.
 The reason was, that after this period of time the vessel needed to go to the dry dock anyhow.